In addition to the core faculty listed below, we have a multitude of adjunct faculty at the UAMS-NW Internal Medicine Residency.

 Dr. Wright was the founding director of the Schmieding Center for Senior Health and Education.
 His was the principle investigator in several research projects funded by the Schmieding Center, Reynolds Foundation, and Centers for Medicare & Medicaid Innovation Awards.
 His scholarly activities have resulted in publications in the Journal of the American Geriatrics Society and other academic journals and national magazines.
 He has extensive community involvement and served on the board of directors for organizations in this area including the Northwest Health System.
 During his tenure at UAMS, he was awarded the Red Sash Award for outstanding clinical teaching by the fourth-year medical students in 2014.

-Dr. Wright is a fellow of the American College of Physicians and a fellow of the American Geriatric Society.
+Dr. Wright is a Fellow of the American College of Physicians and a Fellow of the American Geriatric Society.
 He is certified by the American Board of Internal Medicine in Internal Medicine and Geriatric Medicine.
 He is also a certified hospice medical director.

-Amanda L. Jones, M.D.
+Amanda L. Ruscin, M.D.

 Core Faculty at Mercy Hospital Rogers

-Dr. Jones is a hospitalist at Mercy Medical Center in Rogers, Arkansas, and a core faculty of the UAMS Northwest Regional Campus Internal Medicine Residency.
+Dr. Ruscin is a hospitalist at Mercy Medical Center in Rogers, Arkansas, and a core faculty of the UAMS Northwest Regional Campus Internal Medicine Residency.
 She received her medical degree at the University of Arkansas for Medical Sciences in Little Rock.
 She then completed her residency in internal medicine at the University of Kansas Medical Center in Kansas City.
 She joined the staff of Mercy Medical Center in February 2019 and served as adjunct faculty for the UAMS/Mercy Internal Medicine residency from October 2019 until joining the core faculty in November 2022.

 Robert W. Donnell, M.D.